ResearchScientist/Notes-UX/Design Thinking/2-Define.md

 **Example**

 > Pusheen is a cat who needs to go to the gym because the cakes are getting heavier.

+You can use a [Persona](Tooling/Persona.md) to identify the user and the user characteristics, a [User Story](Tooling/User%20Story.md) to identify what the user needs and an [Empathy Map](Tooling/Empathy%20Map.md) to identify why they need to meet that goal.

 A well defined problem statement informs